 Orpington chickens will quickly become used to humans if raised by hand as chicks.

-One cockerel for around 5 hens is a good ratio.
+One cockerel for every 5 hens is a the best ratio.

 Orpingtons love to actively forage outside ‘far and wide’ in warmer months and require large spaces for this.
 These are hardy, disease resistant chickens and considered fairly ‘low maintenance’.